Pond Meadow Park

 Pond Meadow Park is a 320 acre multi use park located between the towns of Braintree and Weymouth in Massachusetts.
 It has a 20 acre pond and dam that provide floodplain protection to the nearby Weymouth Landing Area.
-The park also acts as a recreation and conservation area, with a picnic area, camp ground, and walking and bike trails.
+The park also acts as a recreation and conservation area, with a picnic area, 2 Parking lots one in Braintree and one in Weymouth, and walking and bike trails.
 It was officially opened in 1976 and is run under the Weymouth Braintree Regional Recreation Conservation District.